 Yellow Gold

-Gold that retains its natural yellow colour.
+Gold that retains its natural yellow color.
 Pure gold is typically combined with copper and silver alloys to enhance its durability.